Show All Answers

 The project would have several potential benefits:

-Once the final agreement is reached with the consortium (target Fall 2020), we will have a more detailed schedule of construction throughout Beaumont and when residents will be able to access the network through an internet service provider.
+Once the final agreement is reached with the consortium (targeted for the second quarter of 2021), we will have a more detailed schedule of construction throughout Beaumont and when residents will be able to access the network through an internet service provider.

 Existing internet service providers, such as Telus and Shaw, will be able to use the network, as will any other service provider.
 In fact, residents could see more choice in service providers as a result of building an open-access network in Beaumont with the highest-speed infrastructure available.